-In 2022/2023, Girls' and Boys' Hostels were operated by 32 local team members and 24 supporting team members.
+In 2023/2024, Girls' and Boys' Hostels were operated by 29 local team members and 24 supporting team members, including cooks, teachers, cleaners, instructors etc.

 A significant part of the organisational work is done by volunteers and employees in Denmark.
 They mainly do administrative tasks, fundraising and developing the data framework.